Published 15 August 2022

 This time, Yu-no climbs into bed with Takuya alone.
 From an angle that displays her full bottom to the player, Yu-no tells Takuya she wants to marry him:

 This moment also, in mise-en-scène, color, and framing, directly mirrors the earlier scene of the child Yu-no in bed with Takuya and Sayless.
 The daughter has fully replaced the mother, who is there to vie with her for Takuya’s attention no longer.
-This aspect of the presentation also emphasizes that the character the player should be attracted to is their daughter.
+This aspect of the presentation also emphasizes that the character the player should be attracted to specifically is their daughter.
 Essential to YU-NO, the incest and semi-pedophilia are not to be downplayed.

 While heavily sexualizing her, Kanno still repeatedly acknowledges that Yu-no remains a child.
 It is notable that her age is unclear, but the adult Yu-no seemingly cannot be older than the equivalent of her mid-teens.
 In the above-described bed scene, Takuya says, “Your body might’ve matured, but you’re still a child on the inside.”
 Earlier, shortly before his abortive assassination of the God Emperor, Takuya also says of his daughter,